qooxdoo/qooxdoo/docs/desktop/widget/README.md

 # Qooxdoo Widgets

-Qooxdoo provides a extensive set of widgets with which enterprise-grade applications can be built.
+Qooxdoo provides an extensive set of widgets with which enterprise-grade applications can be built.
 For more information, consult the following pages: